 Choose your favorite little things to display and move the rest elsewhere.
 Make the little things you keep stand out.
 If they blend in, they don’t need to be there.

 When everything sits in a line on your shelves, they look one-dimensional.
 Flat.
 Boring.

 I know most shelves are only 11 or 12 inches deep, but your shelves need layers.

 - Layer picture frames, art, mirrors, or trays behind other objects on the shelves.

 Layering adds instant depth and interest to even the shallowest shelves.

-P.S.
 You know why they put the picture of the completed puzzle on the box?
 So you know what it will look like when it’s finished.
 And if you are like me, you use the picture as a guide to figure out where the pieces go.
 Shelve It: How to Style Bookshelves is like the box top revealing the big picture of how to style shelves, including the basics of bookshelf styling, how to arrange books with decor, and finding the right accessories.
-Join Décorography today to add Shelve It to your decorating library, so you can take your bookshelves from eyesore to attention-getter.
+Take the How To Style Bookshelves class now.

 Get a Free Copy of my book "Free Decorating"

 "This book is so inspiring, I'm a self confessed "decor" addict, I buy anything I think "may" work only to take it home and be disappointed.
 After reading this book I can't wait to shop my own home and make more meaningful purchases." - Cori I.